Boyne River (Michigan): Course

 The North Branch Boyne River is 5.9 mi long and rises in Hudson Township in eastern Charlevoix County at 45°10′34″N 84°48′52″W. The South Branch Boyne River is 10.5 mi long and rises in Elmira Township in northwest Otsego County at 45°05′10″N 84°48′42″W. The South Branch flows northwest across the northeast corner of Warner Township in Antrim County.

 Impoundments

-The river system has three major impoundments:
+The river system has three major impoundments: the Boyne City Mill Pond, a reservoir formed by a hydroelectric dam, and the Boyne River Pond.